SovereignCloudStack/standards/Standards/scs-0104-v1-standard-images.md

 corresponding images in a live cloud environment.
 It is recommended to keep the once-mandatory images in the live environment.
 As for new environments, it is up to the operator whether to provide any or all of these images, as stated above.

-## Conformance Tests

-The script `images-openstack.py` will read the lists of mandatory and recommended images from a yaml file provided as command-line argument, connect to an OpenStack installation, and check whether the images are present.
-Missing images will be reported on various logging channels: error for mandatory, info for recommended images.
-Additionally, images whose `image_source` does not conform with the specifications will be reported on the error channel.
-The return code will be non-zero if the test could not be performed or if any errors have been reported.

-## Operational tooling

-The [openstack-image-manager](https://github.com/osism/openstack-image-manager) is able to create all standard, mandatory SCS images for you given image definitions from a YAML file.